History of the Dutch Oven

 Finally, the lipped lid, with the lip running around the outer edge, will make your job of regulating the temperature easier and keeping the hot coals on when you move the pan around in the fire area.
 Most lids are dome-shaped and can be turned upside down to use as a griddle or frying pan on the hot coals.

 Cast iron pans are slow to heat up, retain heat for a long time and work best when used at lower temperatures except when frying.

 Seasoning the Pan

 Dry the pan well and use a clean towel or paper towel to rub a thin layer of shortening or other vegetable oil all over the cooking area of the pan.
-You may want to oil the outside of the pan also, purely for appearances.
-Do not use animal fat or lard as it can become rancid very quickly.
+You may also want to oil the pan outside, purely for appearances.
+Do not use animal fat or lard, as it can quickly become rancid.

 After rubbing the oil into the pan, place the pan in a warm oven at 250 F, or over warm coals for 2 hours, replacing the coals often to maintain the temperature.
-Cool the pan and repeat the oiling, heating, and cooling process 2 more times.
+Cool the pan and repeat the oiling, heating, and cooling process twice.

-To clean your pan after the oiling and baking process, wash with a mild soap, rinsing, and drying thoroughly after each use.
-Each time you wash your pan dry it completely in a low oven or on warm coals.
+To clean your pan after the oiling and baking process, wash with a mild soap, rinse, and dry thoroughly after each use.
+When you wash your pan, dry it completely in a low oven or on warm coals.
 Then oil it lightly and bake in the oven or over coals again.
-This process, known as “curing” will ensure that your pan maintains its non-stick surface and keeps your pan lasting for a lifetime.
+This process, known as “curing,” will ensure that your pan maintains its non-stick surface and keeps your pan lasting for a lifetime.

 Cooking Methods When Using a Dutch Oven